Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Genetic testing for inherited breast cancer, such as BRCA 1 and BRCA 2

 Molecular/special testing on the tumor to determine recurrence risk (Oncotype DX, Mammoprint)

-Some policies limit your access to medical care to doctors listed in the Provider Membership Directory.
+Some policies limit your access to medical care to healthcare providers listed in the Provider Membership Directory.
 This publication should be available from the customer service department of the insurance company.
 Obtain the most current copy available.
 Be sure the specialists listed in the directory are ones with expertise in the treatment of your particular problem and that they are available to you at the time you need them.
-Confirm with your employer's benefit manager and with the Customer Service Department of the insurance company whether this specialist is included with your plan.
-Call the doctor's office directly to verify what you have been told by the plan representative and make your appointment.
-Once you are receiving treatment from the specialist, be sure to periodically check that he remains a participating provider in the network.
+Confirm with your employer's benefit manager and with the customer service department of the insurance company whether this specialist is included with your plan.
+Call the healthcare provider's office directly to verify what you have been told by the plan representative and make your appointment.
+Once you are receiving treatment from the specialist, be sure to periodically check that he or she remains a participating provider in the network.
 Do not assume the Provider Membership Directory remains current or accurate for any length of time.

 Most health maintenance organization (HMO) plans require you to obtain a referral from your primary care physician to see a specialist or receive special tests and procedures.
 Plans may vary in the process.
 HMOs, preferred provider organizations (PPOs), and most fee-for-service plans require approval before admitting patients to the hospital; this is known as precertification.
 Precertification has a predetermined set of guidelines for hospital admission and length of stay in the hospital.
 You may want to ask the plan representative what those guidelines are and how many days are approved for a planned hospitalization.
 Emergency hospitalizations generally have additional or different guidelines.
 Check your plan.

 If you are approved to have a certain type of procedure or treatment, ask where it can be performed.
 HMOs may use only certain hospitals or a designated medical center as the only place you may go to have a specific treatment.